Clinical records

 In June 1992, the Supreme Court of Canada made a judgment regarding office medical records.
 While recognizing the practitioner’s ownership of the clinical records, the case judgment states that the information in those records belongs to the patient and that the patient has a right to access that information upon request.

 The ruling means that patients have the right to read and copy the information contained in their medical files, including material in the files from other practitioners but excluding medical legal correspondence and independent medical examinations.
-In practical terms, it is advisable to provide the requesting patient with photocopies of the contents of the medical record to ensure that the original office medical record remains intact.
+It is advisable to provide the requesting patient with photocopies of the medical record to ensure that the original office medical record remains intact.

 The practitioner may refuse the patient access to the office medical record if it is the practitioner’s judgement that the information may cause harm to the patient or to an innocent third party.